 Finally, we would encourage you to ALWAYS start with charts and tables when you are looking for information to answer a PST question.
 Charts and tables are almost always helpful to answer questions.
 But large sections of the text in the documents are sometimes irrelevant.

-Now that you are up to speed with these McKinsey PST tips let's turn our attention to how you should structure you preparation to succeed at the test.
+Now that you are up to speed with these McKinsey PST tips, let's turn our attention to how you should structure your practice time.

 Here are some PST samples you can get started with:

 - Free McKinsey PST (by IGotAnOffer)